swatchie-1/oversight-explorer/README.md

 https://yarnpkg.com/lang/en/docs/install/

-It is also required to have the Bulwark daemon running in the background.
+It is also required to have the b-hash daemon running in the background.
 It is recommended to set this up before beginning to set up the explorer so that it syncs by the time you need it.

-Our geniuses here at BulwarkCorp™ have put together a script to do this for you.
-Just run

-`bash script/bulwarkd_setup.sh`

-This will install the latest Bulwark wallet and create a rpc username/password before starting the daemon.

 ## Install
 `git clone https://github.com/dustinengle/blockex.git` - copy repo to local folder.